mbrochh/mbrochh-dotfiles/macos.md

 Most people can probably just skip this step.

 First you'd want to start Dropbox and login and select which folders shall be synced.
-Make sure to sync the Standard Notes folder and the Vault folder.
+Make sure to sync the Standard Notes folder and the Vault folder and set those to "Local".
+Wait for it to be fully downloaded.

 Once that is done, you can launch Cryptomator and connect it to the Dropbox Vault.